Compact moduli of K3 surfaces: Introduction

 \section{Introduction}

-Let $F_{2d}$ be the moduli space parameterizing K3 surfaces $X$ having ADE singularities with an ample line bundle $L$ of degree $L^2=2d$.
-It is well known that over the complex numbers, $F_{2d}$ is a quotient $\bD/\Gamma$ of a $19$-dimensional symmetric type IV domain by an arithmetic subgroup of $O(2,19)$.
-As such, it has several combinatorially defined compactifications: The Baily-Borel $\oF_{2d}^\bb$ \cite{baily1966compactification-of-arithmetic} and infinitely many toroidal compactifications $\oF_{2d}^\mathfrak{F}$ \cite{ash1975smooth-compactifications} for admissible fans $\mathfrak{F}$.

-An admissible fan $\mathfrak{F}$ is a rational polyhedral tiling of the positive cones of a finite number of hyperbolic signature lattices.
-Looijenga \cite{looijenga2003compactifications-defined2} simultaneously generalized the Baily-Borel and toroidal compactifications by considering \emph{semitoroidal} (or semitoric) compactifications, where $\mathfrak{F}$ may only be locally rational polyhedral.
+Let $F_{2d}$ be the coarse moduli space of complex K3 surfaces $X$ having ADE singularities with an ample line bundle $L$ of degree $L^2=2d$.
+A well known corollary of the Torelli theorem \cite{piateski-shapiro1971torelli} is that $F_{2d}=\bD/\Gamma$ is the quotient of a $19$-dimensional symmetric type IV domain $\bD$ by an arithmetic group $\Gamma\subset O(2,19)$.
+In this capacity, $F_{2d}$ admits a Baily-Borel $\oF_{2d}^\bb$ \cite{baily1966compactification-of-arithmetic} and infinitely many toroidal $\oF_{2d}^\mathfrak{F}$ \cite{ash1975smooth-compactifications} compactifications.
+An admissible fan $\mathfrak{F}$ consists of polyhedral decompositions of the positive cones of finitely many hyperbolic signature lattices (Def.~\ref{def:fan}).
+Looijenga \cite{looijenga2003compactifications-defined2} simultaneously generalized the Baily-Borel and toroidal compactifications to the \emph{semitoroidal} compactifications, where $\mathfrak{F}$ may only be locally rational polyhedral (Def.~\ref{def:semifan}).

-Toroidal compactifications enjoy a number of geometric properties by virtue of the fact that they are analytically-locally modeled at the boundary by the finite quotient of a toric variety.
-But there are infinitely many of them, with seemingly no one being distinguished.
-An old and deep question is:

-\begin{question} Can any toroidal compactifications be understood as moduli spaces of some generalized ``stable'' K3 surfaces, similar to the Deligne-Mumford's compactifications $\oM_{g,n}$ of stable curves? \end{question}
+Toroidal compactifications enjoy a number of geometric properties by virtue of the fact that they are analytically-locally modeled at the boundary by finite quotients of toric varieties.
+But there are infinitely many, with seemingly no one being distinguished.
+An old and deep question is whether any toroidal, or semitoroidal, compactifications can be understood as moduli spaces parameterizing geometric objects---some generalized ``stable'' K3 surfaces, similar to the Deligne-Mumford's compactifications $\oM_{g,n}$ of stable curves.